owlbarn/tutorial/book/algodiff/README.md

 	Owl_maths.(1. /.
 (1. +. exp (sin x0 +. x0 *. x1)))
 ```

-This function accept a vector and returns a float value; exactly what we are looking for.
+This function accepts a vector and returns a float value, which is exactly what we are looking for.
 However, the problem is that we cannot directly differentiate this programme.
 Instead, we need to do some minor but important change:

 ```ocaml env=algodiff_example_02